SNHU-CS/CS-330/module04/mod4_tutorials.md

-## Section 4-4: Controlling the Camera with the Keyboard and Mouse
+## Section 4-4: Controlling the Camera With the Keyboard and Mouse

 The code for this section ([tut_04_04.cpp](./tut_04_04.cpp)) demonstrates how to do the following: